FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

+Alternatively you can call `AddFluentValidation()` after a call to `AddControllers` in projects where you aren't using the full MVC stack (for example, in Web API projects).

 ### Automatic Registration

 You can also use the `AddFromAssemblyContaining` method to automatically register all validators within a particular assembly.
 This will automatically find any public, non-abstract types that inherit from `AbstractValidator` and register them with the container (open generics are not supported).